jguadagno/Contacts/outline.md

 We validated that the Api allows for saving the reference properties or address and phone.

-We used ASP.NET Core Dependency Inject to create the `ContactManager` and required dependencies
+We used ASP.NET Core Dependency Injection to create the `ContactManager` and required dependencies

 * [Video](https://t.co/o8Y3O8ighf)
 * Source Code [3f55ac17](https://github.com/jguadagno/Contacts/commit/3f55ac17654a23a2156b4b831bf4f45706142cad)